+these services when they constitute "extra-ordinar" responsible person would ordinarily provide. y care" over and above that which a legally
-Verification of Provider Qualifications y r

-Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification:

-DCH

-DBHDD
+DCH DBHDD

 Frequency of Verification:

-DCH - every three years with CVO valid DBHDD - annually with renewal of the I
+DCH - every three years with CVO validation DBHDD - annually with renewal of the Letter of A Agreemen

 Appendix C: Participant Services

-C-1/C-3: Service Specifi cation
+C-1/C-3: Service Specification

-the Medicaid agency or the operating agency (i Service Type: Other Service in the specification are readily available to CMS upon request through if applicable). ate requests the authority to provide the following additional service not
+the Medicaid agency or the operating agency (if applical Service Type: Other Service ecification are readily available to CMS upon request through ble). sts the authority to provide the following additional service no

-Service Title:
+Transportation

-Transportation HCBS Taxonomy:
+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Category 4: Sub-Category 4:

-Complete this part for a renewal application of r a new waiver that replaces an existing waiver.
-Select one:
+Service Definition (Scope):